Hungary: Several dead, missing after boat sinks on the Danube | DW | 29.05.2019

 At least seven people have died and 20 others are missing after a Hungarian sightseeing boat capsized on the Danube River in Budapest.
 It's believed most of the passengers were Asian tourists.

-Hungarian rescue crews were searching for survivors late Wednesday after a tourist boat collided with another vessel in central Budapest and sank in the Danube River.
+Hungarian rescue crews were searching for survivors after a tourist boat collided with another vessel in central Budapest and sank in the Danube River.

 At least seven people were confirmed dead and 20 others were missing, rescue officials said.